TaktikalPublic/docs/docs/api/webhooks.md

 object that has an `Id`, `EventData`, and `EventSignature` See example data below.

-- `EventSignature` is used to validate that Taktikal is the one how sends the data. `TimeStamp` and `GUID` hashed with the `apiKey` to create a `Signature`.
+- `EventSignature` is used to validate that Taktikal is the one who sends the data. `TimeStamp` and `GUID` hashed with the `apiKey` to create a `Signature`.
   If the `Signature` that is calculated is not a match to the value in the event, it was not sent by Taktikal.